 Look Up Desktop as a Service (DaaS)

-Go For Low-Cost Thin Clients Products and Solutions
+Go For Low-Cost Thin Client Solutions

 Software Licensing Costs

-Another example is the Citrix XenDesktop VDI Edition which has a unit price of $102 per user for its perpetual license.
-You can also purchase its on-premises subscription license as a concurrent user at a unit price of $98.
-Moreover, VMware also has a range of Horizon clients that offer a flexible and high-performance VDI user experience.
+Another example is the Citrix XenDesktop VDI Edition at a unit price of $102 per user for its perpetual license.
+You can also go for its on-premises subscription license as a concurrent user at a unit price of $98.
+Also, VMware has a range of Horizon clients that offer flexible and high-performance UX.
 The basic support level VMware Horizon Standard concurrent user license is available for $3025 annually.
 You can also buy the production support level type for $3125.